-For Lynne Bairstow, Mexico has become more home than her native United States.
-After living in Puerto Vallarta for most of the past 11 years, she's developed an appreciation and a true love of this country and its complex, colorful culture.
-Her travel articles on Mexico have appeared in the New York Times, the San Francisco Chronicle, the Los Angeles Times, Frommer's Budget Travel magazine, and Alaska Airlines Magazine.
+Lynne Bairstow has lived in Puerto Vallarta for most of the past 13 years and has written about Mexico for the New York Times, Los Angeles Times, Private Air magazine, Luxury Living magazine, and other publications.
 In 2000, Lynne was awarded the Pluma de Plata, a top honor granted by the Mexican government to foreign writers, for her work in the Frommer's guidebook to Puerto Vallarta.
+She is appreciative of the invaluable contribution of her research assistant, Alejandra Macedo, for her work on this book.